aristsakpinis93/generative-ai-immersion-day/README.md

 ![Cloned repo](./img/cloned.png)

 Congratulations!!
 You have successfully downloaded the content of the Generative AI Immersion Day.
 From now on you can start working on the labs!

+Lab 1 - Hosting Large Language Models can be found in the lab1 directory.
+Start with the notebook gpt-j-notebook-full.ipynb.

+Lab 2 - Finetuning Large Language Models can be found in the lab2 directory.
+Start with the notebook fine-tuning.ipynb.